Engee documentation

 Details

-A vector of heat capacity values, where is the number of Foster elements in the heat network.
+Vector from values of heat capacities, where this is the number of Foster elements in the heating network.
 All these values must be greater than zero.

 Dependencies

-To use this parameter, set the parameters Thermal network to Cauer model parameterized with Foster coefficients`and set the Thermal mass parameterization parameters to zero. `By thermal mass.
+To use this parameter, set for the parameter Thermal network meaning Cauer model parameterized with Foster coefficients, and for the parameter Thermal mass parameterization meaning By thermal mass.

 Units